Audit Committee – Terms of Reference

 - compliance with stock exchange, UK Listing Authority and other legal and regulatory requirements; and

-- reviewing the Company's statement on internal control systems prior to endorsement by the Board and to review the policies and processes for identifying and assessing business and financial risks and the management of those risks by the Company.
+- reviewing the Company's statement on internal control systems prior to endorsement by the Board, including reviewing the policies and processes for identifying and assessing business and financial risks and the management of those risks by the Company.

 - The Committee or its chairman shall meet formally with the Board at least once a year to discuss such matters as the Annual Report and the relationship with the external auditors.